|

 interrupt_handler handler,

-void *data, ulong flags)
+void *data, ulong flags)long remove_io_interrupt_handler(long interrupt_number,

 interrupt_handler handler,

-install_io_interrupt_handler() adds the handler function to the chain of functions that will be called each time the specified interrupt occurs.
+void *data)install_io_interrupt_handler() adds the handler function to the chain of functions that will be called each time the specified interrupt occurs.
 This function should have the following syntax:

 The data passed to install_io_interrupt_handler() will be passed to the handler function each time it's called.
 It can be anything that might be of use to the handler, or NULL.
 If the interrupt handler must return one of the following values:

+Constant Meaning B_UNHANDLED_INTERRUPT The interrupt handler didn't handle the interrupt; the kernel will keep looking for someone to handle it.
+B_HANDLED_INTERRUPT The interrupt handler handled the interrupt.
+The kernel won't keep looking for a handler to handle it.
+B_INVOKE_SCHEDULER The interrupt handler handled the interrupt.
+This tells the kernel to invoke the scheduler immediately after the handler returns.
 If B_INVOKE_SCHEDULER is returned by the interrupt handler, the kernel will immediately invoke the scheduler, to dispatch processor time to tasks that need handling.
 This is especially useful if your interrupt handler has released a semaphore (see release_sem_etc() in the Kernel Kit).

 The flags parameter is a bitmask of options.
 The only option currently defined is B_NO_ENABLE_COUNTER.
 By default, the OS keeps track of the number of functions handling a given interrupt.
 If this counter changes from 0 to 1, then the system enables the irq for that interrupt.
 Conversely, if the counter changes from 1 to 0, the system disables the irq.
 Setting the B_NO_ENABLE_COUNTER flag instructs the OS to ignore the handler for the purpose of enabling and disabling the irq.